 How micro influencers can boost your online sales!

 Micro influencers are more like “regular people”, just like you and me.
 They often started out with a passion for a certain type of product or industry.
 Think: make-up, technical devices, sports equipment, food & recipes.
-These individuals have managed to create an image for themselves and gathered a loyal audience that truly feels inspired by them.
+These individuals have managed to create an image for themselves and gathered a loyal audience that they've inspired.

 Advantages of influencer marketing

 There are different options out there for influencer campaigns as well.
-For a wide reach of a product that will be interesting to the masses, you can use a highly influential person to promote your product (think the Kardashians - sorry).
+For a wide reach of a product that will be interesting to the masses, you can use a highly influential person to promote your product (think the Kardashians).

 Not only that, but a good influencer campaign can improve the SEO of your website.
 By getting more organic visits to your website, Google & Co. will see the value of your website and rank you higher.